GibsonAI/memori/README.md

 ## Contributing

-We welcome contributions!
-See [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.
+We welcome contributions from the community!
+Please see our [Contributing Guidelines](./CONTRIBUTING.md) for details on:

+- Setting up your development environment
+- Code style and standards
+- Submitting pull requests
+- Reporting issues

 ---